JoseAHdezRguez/Guix-Manresa/WARP.md

 ## Content Management

-### Adding New Service Images
+### Adding New Assets

+#### Service Images
+- Place in `assets/services/` folder
-- Images should be optimized (WebP preferred for photos, SVG for logos)
+- Images should be optimized (WebP preferred for photos)
 - Service images are 280px width minimum for grid layout
+- Update references in HTML with `assets/services/filename`

+#### Portfolio Images
+- Place in `assets/portfolio/` folder
+- Use WebP format for optimal compression
+- Follow naming convention: Cocina1.webp, Sala1.webp
+- Update references in "Reformas" section

+#### Logos
+- Place in `assets/logos/` folder
+- Maintain SVG format for scalability
-- Update both the HTML img src and alt attributes
+- Update references in both HTML and CSS files

 ### Updating Company Information
 - Contact details are in the #contacto section